Ciudad Juárez cobalt-60 contamination incident: Storage of radioactive material

 In February 1984, the CNSNS identified a site in the Samalayuca desert for the construction of a "cemetery" facility known as La Piedrera to house the radioactive material, where the rebar collected in Chihuahua was eventually stored in September 1984.
 Material collected in other areas was stored at facilities in Maquixco, Mexico State (70 tons) and Mexicali, Baja California (115 tons).

 According to CNSNS figures, 2,930 tons of contaminated rebar, 1,738 tons of contaminated unprocessed metal, 200 tons of metal table bases, 1,950 tons of contaminated scrap, 860 tons of containers with other contaminated material, and 29,191 tons of contaminated soil, slag, and plaster were stored in La Piedrera.

-In 2001, a report by El Universal informed that 110 tons of radioactive waste from the Ciudad Juárez incident had been kept outdoors.
+In 2001, a report by El Universal noted that 110 tons of radioactive waste from the Ciudad Juárez incident had been kept outdoors.
 The material had been stored in the Sierra de Nombre de Dios between 1985 and 1998, and then transferred to Samalayuca, where it was deposited without proper shielding.
 In 2004, an analysis by the National Autonomous University of Mexico revealed that radiation levels in Samalayuca were still alarmingly high and heavily criticized the fact that the waste had been stored without adequate containment measures.

-In the four decades that passed since the incident was discovered, the radiation intensity has decayed about 170 times, due to the natural half-life of Cobalt-60.
+Cobalt-60 has a half-life of 5.27 years.
+Assuming the isotope was created in 1977—the year the original device was purchased—and not earlier, then by March 2025, 48 years will have passed.
+This corresponds to over nine half-lives, resulting in a 500-fold decrease in the intensity of the radiation originally emitted.
+By 2030 over 10 half-lives will have passed and the intensity of radiation emitted by the original source will have dropped by a factor of more than 1,000.

 Population exposure

 According to the 1985 CNSNS report, about four thousand people were exposed to cobalt-60 radiation as a result of the incident.
-It is estimated that almost 80 percent of people received a dose less than 500 mrem (equivalent to 0.005 Sv); 18 percent, between 0.5 and 25 rems (0.005-0.25 Sv); and only two percent (about 80 people) received doses greater than 25 rems (0.25 Sv).
-Of these, five people received a dose between 300 and 700 rems (3-7 Sv) over a period of two months.
+It is estimated that almost 80 percent of people received a dose less than 500 mrem (equivalent to 5 mSv); 18 percent, between 0.5 and 25 rems (5–250 mSv); and only two percent (about 80 people) received doses greater than 25 rems (250 mSv).
+Of these, five people received a dose between 300 and 700 rems (3–7 Sv) over a period of two months.
 CNSNS also examined Vicente Sotelo's neighbors, determining that three of them had received a dose above 100 rems (1 Sv).
-For comparison, the average background radiation in the United States is 310 mrem (.003 Sv) a year.
-Chronic doses above 20 rem (.2 Sv) increase the risk of cancer.
+For comparison, the average background radiation in the United States is 310 mrem (3 mSv) a year.
+Chronic doses above 20 rem (0.2 Sv) increase the risk of cancer.
 Acute doses of 500 rem (5 Sv) kill half of those affected without medical treatment.
 Chronic doses (received over a longer period of time) are less damaging than acute doses.